 Electric boat or caravan?
 She does everything (beautiful beautiful)

 In a nutshell: the vehicle presented by Caracat in collaboration with Schneider Caravaning allows you to camp both on land and in the water.
 It is available in three different sizes: 6,6 meters, 7,6 meters and 8,6 meters.

-On land, the caravan does its classic job: as a good trailer it needs to be towed by a truck.
-From when it touches the surface of the water, however, Caracat turns into a boat powered by an 8 (or 15) horsepower Torqeedo electric (or petrol) engine.
+On land, the caravan does its classic job: like a good trailer, it needs to be towed by a truck.
+From the moment it touches the surface of the water, however, Caracat transforms into a boat powered by an 8 (or 15) horsepower Torqeedo electric (or petrol) engine.

 Like a transformer, but for vacationing

-The gist of this vehicle's "transformation" is in its own design patented.
+The essence of the "transformation" of this vehicle is in its design patented.
 Includes two extendable pontoons that swing when in the water and retract back on the highway, as seen in the photos.

-Thanks to this "ace in the hole" Caracat changes its width from 2,4 meters (8 feet) to 3,6 meters (12 feet), acquiring the necessary stability to float and sail as an electric boat on water.
+Thanks to this "ace in the hole" Caracat changes its width from 2,4 meters (8 feet) to 3,6 meters (12 feet), acquiring the stability necessary to float and navigate as an electric boat on water.

 At just 8,5 meters long (just over 28 feet) this amphibious vehicle can accommodate a family of six inside complete with a retractable roof-mounted tent-room.

 Little big luxury